 There are a few ways you can get a live animated wallpaper on Windows 10 with minimal impact to performance.
 The main way to get an animated Wallpaper has quickly become Wallpaper Engine, but we’ve provided plenty of paid and free Wallpaper Engine alternative solutions as well.

 Although a paid software, Wallpaper Engine is by far the best and most multi-functional way to animate your desktop wallpaper on Windows 10.
 The software works flawlessly on Windows 10, but on Windows 7 you need to have Aero features to be enabled.

 You can use your own graphics, videos or even websites as a desktop background.
 You can even liven up your own graphics with the built-in coloring features.
 The software supports all the common aspect ratios and multiple monitors.

 This is what can be achieved with wallpaper engine.

 You can get Wallpaper Engine on Steam for a very low price of under 5 bucks, even lower on a sale.
 Steam also provides their Workshop integrated into the software so users can share their own creations and animated wallpapers.

 We will provide some useful sources for cool live animated wallpapers in the end of this article.

-Amazing Free Alternative via VLC
+Easy Free Alternative using VLC Media Player

 Wallpaper Engine does cost some money and is not quite what some people are looking for.
-Thankfully there is a little talked about wallpaper engine alternative that works very well to get a moving wallpaper on windows 10.
-The only downside is that it takes a little more effort to setup.
-You also need to find videos to act as the live moving wallpapers, for it to work.
+Thankfully there is a little talked about alternative to wallpaper engine that works very well to get your wallpaper in motion on Windows 10, the ever-so-popular VLC Media Player.

 To create a live moving wallpaper on Windows for free, you must first download VLC media player.
-You also need a video to set as the wallpaper.
-The video should be a perfect loop as otherwise it will look glitchy or laggy when it starts the loop up again.
+You also need a video file to set as your wallpaper.
+The video should be a perfect loop as otherwise it will look weird when it starts the loop up again.

 This animated background is done with VLC and the icons via Rainmeter.

 Now that the video is open, all you need to do is go to the Video menu and click on Set as Wallpaper.
 Now you should be able to see the video playing as your windows desktop background.

-How to start VLC Animated Wallpaper Automatically
+How to start VLC Animated Wallpaper Automatically at Startup

 In order to automatically start the wallpaper up live when your PC starts up, you must follow these simple steps.
 First copy the folder path shown below: